Saturday, December 15, 2007

 The desk I have has a 6-inch wide bay to the right of the monitor designed to hold CDs in jewel cases.
 I thought that it would be just the right size to house several drive bays as well as the CD-RW and DVD-RW drives I had in the machine.
 I thought that I could mount the system board and power supply against the lower side of the desk near my feet and be able to reach all of the bays with power and data cables.

 I drilled holes in the desk surface and fished all of the power and signal cables from the bay down to the system board and got everything hooked up.
 The drives get power from Molex connectors I cut from old power supplies and are attached to a barrier strip attached to the bottom of the desk.
-The strip is then connected to the power supply, which is also mounted with a modified bracket to the bottom of the desk.

 With the drives installed, a scavenged set of wires to provide on/off and HDD and power LEDs to the desktop, it is pretty much done and working.
 I still need to get USB ports to the desktop but that can wait.